LSU, Mary Bird Perkins Cancer Center receive multi-million dollar gift

 Tate continued, "His enthusiasm for investing in research while educating and recruiting faculty and students who drive innovation has propelled our collaboration with Mary Bird Perkins Cancer Center for the last 15 years.
 This gift ensures that Dr. Smith’s legacy will foster transformative advancements in the diagnosis of disease, cancer therapy and quality treatment.”

-At LSU, Smith’s gift will provide funding to a host of programs associated with the College of Science’s Department of Physics & Astronomy
+At LSU, Smith’s gift will provide funding to a host of programs associated with the College of Science’s Department of Physics & Astronomy.

 In addition to this, a portion of Smith’s gift will be dedicated to the university's new Interdisciplinary Science Building.
 The structure will be designed to unite students, faculty and researchers in a world-class space for scientific inquiry, discovery and collaboration.